ABOUT NHX

 The Concept

-The concept for the roadway portion of the project is a four-lane, boulevard-style road (two travel lanes in each direction) with a turn lane or landscaped median in the middle.
-It will have a speed limit of 35 mph, and will ideally have a sidewalk on one side of the street and a shared-use path that can accommodate bicyclists, pedestrians, strollers, wheelchairs and more on the other side.
-Bump-outs and crosswalks would be included at street corners to make crossing the street easier and safer.
+The NHX roadway will be a four-lane, boulevard-style road (two travel lanes in each direction) with a turn lane or landscaped median in the middle.
+It will have a speed limit of 35 mph and a sidewalk or shared-use path on each side.
+Crosswalks and bump-outs (where feasible) will be included at street corners to make crossing the street easier and safer.

 NHX Location